Panzerschrek/Chasm-Reverse/README.md

 ### How to build
 Each project (PanzerChasm or tool) have own qmake project file in related directory.
 You need just open this project in QtCreator and build it.
 For PanzerChasm on Windows you need set path to SDL2 headers/libs in PanzerChasm.pro.
+Attention: do not forget update submodules before build!

 ### Authors
 Copyright © 2016-2017 Artöm "Panzerscrek" Kunz.